 Aerial photography is a modern genre provided by technology.
 Today, anyone can fly a drone and start taking aerial shots.
 But make sure you follow your country’s regulations because there are places where you need a commercial license.
 Aerial photographs are used for weddings, landscape photos, and artistic purposes.

 22. Stock Photography

 Stock photography is another modern niche that has grown exponentially for freelance photographers.
 With this style, your goal is to shoot images that you can sell later on stock websites.

 These images can then be used for blogs, magazines, websites, and other purposes.
 It could be a great source of passive income as you can take a bunch of different photos once and then sell them.
 These types of photographers are also ready to make a huge effort, in the beginning, shooting 1000 different images before the money starts rolling in by itself.

 23. Travel Photography

 This photography style is an ideal option for people who love to travel and want to get paid for it.
 You can not only sell your travel photography on stock sites but also become a travel blogger, sharing travel experiences and tips with the world.
-Of the different types of photography, this type will help you explore the world through your lens and likely take you to many different continents and cultures.
+This is one of the more popular types of photography, this type will help you explore the world through your lens and likely take you to many different continents and cultures.

 As a travel photographer, you are a wearer of many hats: you need to know how to capture portraits, lifestyle, food, wildlife, still lifes, and other styles.